Aayush518/StoryVerse/README.md

 ## 🤝 Contributing

-We welcome any kind of contributions!
+I welcome any kind of contributions!

 ---